minghao-liu/HLS/README.md

 # HLS

- Investigating the Existence of Holey Latin Squares via Satisfiability Testing
+Source code and benchmark problems for the paper "Investigating the Existence of Holey Latin Squares via Satisfiability Testing".

+We are working hard to publish the resource.
+Please check back after April 12th.